sevtechcodes/Recallify/README.md

 **Delete Memory:** Recallify allowed users to delete memories they no longer wished to keep, ensuring they could curate their digital archive according to their preferences.

-## Technologies Used
+## Tech Stack
-List the main technologies, frameworks, and libraries used in the project:
+The main technologies, frameworks, and libraries used in the project:
 - Frontend:
 	- React
 	- Axios